lgzhang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``assigned_user_to_partition``
 ----------------------------------

-When a student views a module that is set up to test the different child modules that it contains, the server checks for the student's assignment to a partition and group.
-If the student does not yet have a testing assignment, the server fires an ``assigned_user_to_partition`` event and adds a row to the ``user_api_usercoursetag`` table for the student.
+When a student views a module that is set up to test different child modules, the server checks the ``user_api_usercoursetag`` table for the student's assignment to the relevant partition, and to a group for that partition.
+If the student does not yet have an assignment, the server fires an ``assigned_user_to_partition`` event and adds a row to the ``user_api_usercoursetag`` table for the student.
 See :ref:`user_api_usercoursetag`.

-A/B testing uses the partition service, which generates keys like ``xblock.partition_service.partition_$ID``, where ``$ID`` is the actual id of the group that the user was assigned to (this will just be an integer, with the metadata about the group stored on the course object).

-.. quoting Cale without understanding how to integrate this information better
+.. note:: After this event fires, the common ``context`` field in all subsequent events includes a ``course_user_tags`` member field with the student's assigned partition and group.

 **Component**: Split Test